baileytj3/ZenPacks.baileytj.BIND9/README.md

 ### Statistics Channel

-BIND9 also supports XML monitoring via the statistics-channel.
+BIND9 also supports XML monitoring via [statistics-channels](https://kb.isc.org/docs/aa-00769).
 Zenoss only needs to be able to query the URL for BIND9 once the statistics-channel is configured.

 To monitor BIND9 via the statistics-channel, bind the `baileytj.python.BIND9` modeler to the device or device class.